VirtualPlantLab/VPLDocs/docs/src/index.md

 * *Ecophys.jl* - Algorithms and data structures to simulate ecophysiological processes including photosynthesis, transpiration, leaf energy balance, phenology or respiration.

-* *Sky.jl* - Algorithms to simulate different sky conditions in terms of the intensity of solar radiation and its spatial and angular distribution.
+* *.jl* - Algorithms to simulate different sky conditions in terms of the intensity of solar radiation and its spatial and angular distribution.

 ## Documentation